haofuml/cyclical_annealing/README.md

 |  <img src="figs/Two_path_fig.png" width=200>  | <img src="figs/Two_path_caption.png" width=350>
 |:-------------------------:|:-------------------------:

-β=0 re-opens Path B KL, allowing the high quality latent codes learned the previous cycle to train the decoder.
+β=0 re-opens Path B, allowing the high quality latent codes learned the previous cycle to train the decoder.

 ## Contents
 There are two steps to use this codebase to reproduce the results in the paper.